Harry-Chen/thu-learn-lib/README.md

 `yarn && yarn run build`

 You can find the library version in `lib/`.
-It can be used in web development or imported with NodeJS (with all dependencies installed).
+It can be used in web development or imported with NodeJS with ES Module support (with all dependencies installed).
 It __should not__ be directly used in browsers.

-### Bundled version (for browsers or Node)
+### Bundled version (for browsers)

 `yarn && yarn run build-dist`

 You can find the bundled version in `dist/`.
 You can install it as an unpacked extension in Chrome and click the `t` icon in extension bar, then execute anything you want in the Console of Chrome Developer Tool.
 The helper class and utility types is attached as `window.LearnHelper` in this mode.
-Or you can just import `index.js` with NodeJS.
+Or you can just import `index.js` in NodeJS / browsers.

 Use `yarn run watch-dist` for watching file changes.